SagharMehmood7860/Internship_At_Friendsware/README.md

 npx expo start -c
 4. Deploy on Device
 Physical Device: Open the Expo Go app on your Android smartphone, scan the generated terminal QR code, and wait for the JavaScript bundle to load completely.

-Android Emulator: Ensure your virtual device is running in Android Studio, then press a in your project terminal to launch the app automatically.